Stage 21 wasn’t the first time Lance Armstrong and Jan Ullrich have held hands in public.

 It was still raining as the race moved onto the treacherous cobblestones of the Champs-Elysées for the first of the eight laps that conclude the Tour.
 Race officials had decided in advance that if it was raining, the Tour clock would be stopped after the first of the eight and the rest would count only for the stage win.
 So most of the riders played it safe for the last seven laps, but not Alexandre Vinokourov and Bradley McGee, who fought it out at the finish.
 Vinokourov turned out be just a little bit stronger and got the win.

 And just like that, it was finally over.
 Lance was immediately taken off to be drug-tested for the 18th time this week, and my assistants and I took advantage of the break in the action to do a couple victory laps around the living room to “The End of the Tour” by They Might Be Giants.

 I didn’t quite understand what I was getting myself into when I undertook this journey.
 There have been lots of ups and downs along the way, but now that it’s over, I feel as if I have completed my own personal Tour de France.
 In the famous words of the infamous J.R.
 Rider, I said I was going to do it and I did it; I have to love myself for that.

-The ceremonial champagne awaits, and then perhaps a nap.
+The ceremonial bubbly awaits, and then perhaps a nap.
 There are just a couple orders of business to clear up first.